Tax Buckets: Organizing Your Money

 1. Taxable Bucket

-Cons: Interest, dividends, and capital gains are taxed each year
+Cons: Interest, dividends, and capital gains are taxed each year, reducing after-tax growth over time.

 2. Tax Deferred Bucket

-Pros: Contributions may reduce current taxable income; growth is tax-deferred
+Pros: Contributions may reduce current taxable income, and growth compounds tax-deferred for years.

-Cons: Withdrawals are taxed as ordinary income; subject to Required Minimum Distributions (RMDs) starting at age 73
+Cons: Withdrawals are taxed as ordinary income and are subject to Required Minimum Distributions (RMDs)—starting at age 73 for those born between 1951–1959 and age 75 for anyone born in 1960 or later.

 3. Tax Free Bucket